Resources /

 Min Read

-GDPR enforcement is accelerating, with fines reaching up to $22 million or 4% of global revenue per violation.
-Many penalties stem not from major breaches but from everyday failures, such as retaining personal data for too long, missing consent records, or mishandling erasure requests.
+GDPR enforcement keeps accelerating, and the fines are steep: up to 20 million euros or 4% of global annual turnover, whichever is higher, for the most serious violations (Article 83).
+Many penalties stem not from major breaches but from everyday failures, such as retaining personal data too long, missing consent records, or mishandling erasure requests.

 Salesforce, as the system of record for millions of customer interactions, sits at the center of this risk.
-While the platform provides a strong foundation through encryption, audit logs, and global certifications, compliance ultimately depends on how each organization configures, documents, and manages personal data within its own organization.
+While the platform provides a strong foundation through encryption, audit logs, and global certifications, compliance ultimately depends on how each organization configures, documents, and manages personal data within its own Salesforce org.

 What GDPR Compliance Means in a Salesforce Context

-Organizations using Salesforce are subject to GDPR if they process personal data related to EU residents.
-The regulation outlines strict requirements around data minimization, purpose limitation, storage, transparency, and security—principles that must be enforced through both platform configuration and process controls.
+Organizations using Salesforce are subject to GDPR if they process personal data relating to people in the EU.
+The regulation sets strict requirements around data minimization, purpose limitation, storage, transparency, and security.
+These principles must be enforced through both platform configuration and process controls.
+GDPR applies regardless of where your company is based, so most Salesforce orgs with any EU customers, employees, or prospects have a direct stake in getting this right.

+The controller and processor split is central.
 Salesforce acts as a data processor, responsible for securing the platform.
-Customers, as data controllers, are responsible for the collection, use, and retention of personal data.
-This distinction is critical: Salesforce provides tools like encryption and audit logs, but it’s up to each customer to implement compliant configurations and retention workflows.
+Your organization acts as the data controller, responsible for the collection, use, and retention of personal data.
+Salesforce provides tools like encryption and audit logs, but it is up to your organization to implement compliant configurations and retention workflows.

-Compliance in Salesforce is not a one-time task.
-GDPR’s accountability principle (Article 5.2) requires organizations to document and continuously demonstrate compliance.
-This means regularly reviewing permissions, retention rules, audit logs, and erasure workflows to ensure they align with both the regulation and how data is actually used.
+Compliance is not a one-time task.
+GDPR's accountability principle (Article 5(2)) requires organizations to document and continuously demonstrate compliance.
+In practice, that means regularly reviewing permissions, retention rules, audit logs, and erasure workflows so they align with both the regulation and how data is actually used.

 Is Salesforce GDPR Compliant?
 What the Platform Provides

-The platform also provides a data processing agreement (DPA), which includes the European Commission’s Standard Contractual Clauses, a list of authorized sub-processors, and descriptions of technical safeguards such as encryption and access logging.
+The platform also provides a data processing agreement (DPA) that includes the European Commission's Standard Contractual Clauses, a list of authorized sub-processors, and descriptions of technical safeguards such as encryption and access logging.
 These documents are publicly available and form the legal basis for compliant data transfers and processing.

 The Shared-Responsibility Model: Who Owns What?

 Salesforce follows a shared-responsibility model under GDPR.
-Salesforce covers processor responsibilities through its physical and cloud infrastructure, encryption capabilities, audit tools, and documented subprocessors.
-It also provides breach notifications and compliance updates through its Trust site.
-Customers are responsible for:
+Salesforce covers processor duties through its infrastructure, encryption capabilities, audit tools, and documented sub-processors, and it provides breach notifications and compliance updates through its Trust site.
+Your organization owns the controller duties.
+The table below shows the split.

 How to Verify Salesforce's GDPR Posture: A Step-by-Step Checklist

-Verifying Salesforce’s compliance capabilities is a required part of demonstrating your own controller responsibilities under GDPR.
-Use the steps below to collect and organize evidence that the platform meets processor obligations.
+Verifying Salesforce's compliance capabilities is part of demonstrating your own controller responsibilities under the accountability principle.
+Use the steps below to collect and organize evidence that the platform meets its processor obligations, and keep that evidence with the rest of your accountability records.

 1. Collect core legal documents